 It’s the only time the White Sox have ever won a forfeited game.
-In Chicago, Cleveland protested a close interference call that went against them in the top of the 10th inning of a tie game.
+In a game at Comiskey Park, Cleveland protested a close interference call that went against Jack Graney in the top of the 10th inning of a 3-3 game.

-When they took the field in the last of the inning, Cleveland players threw their gloves in the air, some rolled around in the dirt, and catcher Steve O’Neill deliberately threw a ball into center field.
-Umpire Clarence “Brick” Owens had enough and declared the game won by the Sox.
+When they took the field in the last of the inning, Cleveland players threw their gloves in the air, some rolled around in the dirt, and all in all, the argument lasted 10 minutes, White Sox pitcher Dave Danforth stuck out to lead off the Chicago half of the 10th, whereupon Cleveland catcher Steve O’Neill deliberately threw the ball into center field.

 Less than a month later, Capone went to trial on income tax evasion charges, was found guilty, and sent to prison.

 The White Sox Express roared on, crushing former Sox great Tommy John and the Angels, 11-0.
-What was significant in this one was, for the first time in team history, the team hammered back-to-back-to-back home runs, courtesy of Carlton Fisk, Tom Paciorek, and Greg Luzinski in the first inning.
+What was significant in this one was back-to-back-to-back home runs for the first time in team history, courtesy of Carlton Fisk, Tom Paciorek, and Greg Luzinski in the first inning.

 With one move, White Sox manager Jerry Manuel perhaps cost his team a postseason playoff berth and eventually led himself to be fired.